The World Becomes an Embedding

 When Images Learned Language

-CLIP made this shift legible.
+CLIP made the shift legible.
 It trained image and text encoders together so that a picture and its caption landed near each other in a shared embedding space.
 The immediate technical result was useful: zero-shot classification, text-to-image retrieval, and more flexible visual recognition.
-The civilizational result was stranger: images became searchable by language at scale.
+The social result was stranger: images became searchable by language at scale.

 This is not the same as a human describing a picture.
 It is an alignment between two statistical worlds.
 The image side learns from pixels.
-The text side learns from captions.
+The text side learns from captions and surrounding language.
 Their meeting place is a vector space where a query can behave like a lens.

 CLIP did not invent the social problem.
 It made the social problem fast.